-As the least lively of seasons, Winter is a great time to do some maintenance on your garden.
+Winter is a great time to maintain your garden as it’s the least lively of seasons.
 To start, rake up any dead leaves and debris from your lawn.
 Prune back your trees and shrubs to keep them compact for the cold weather and clean up your pathways and patios.
-Warm soapy water will easily clear away dried-on dirt from stone or wood, or you could always spray them with a pressure sprayer.
-You’ll also want to clean out water features and ponds if you have any so that no pipes get clogged up or natural habitats become too murky and stagnant to thrive.
+Warm soapy water will quickly clear away dried-on dirt from stone or wood, or you could always spray them with a pressure sprayer.
+You’ll also want to clean out water features and ponds if you have any so that no pipes get clogged, or natural habitats become too murky and stagnant to thrive.

 Winter weather isn’t great for patio furniture and outdoor decorations.
-Cold and rain can cause rust, rotting, and discolouration, and as we’re less likely to use our outdoor space during Winter, you might not notice the damage until it's too late.
-To put your mind at ease and to protect your outdoor possessions, make sure you either cover it all over or store it away.
-You can find lots of different patio covers in our Outdoor Living section, all specially designed to fit different sizes and shapes of patio furniture, BBQs, and more.
-To take your storage to the next level, move smaller items into a garden shed or storage container, or utilize a garage for larger items.
+Cold and rain can cause rust, rotting, and discolouration, and as we’re less likely to use our outdoor space during Winter, you might not notice the damage until it’s too late.
+To put your mind at ease and protect your outdoor possessions, make sure to cover them all over or store them away.
+You can find lots of different patio covers in our Outdoor Living section, all specially designed to fit various sizes and shapes of patio furniture, BBQs, and more.
+To take your storage to the next level, move smaller items into a garden shed or storage container, or utilize a garage for more oversized items.
 You can also pick up thermal flower bed covers, which will allow your plants an extra layer of protection against the cold and any wildlife that braves the Winter.

-Just because it's Winter, doesn’t mean you can’t enjoy your garden at all!
-During those days that seem magically sunny and frosty yet fresh, spending a little time outside can really help clear our minds, so consider picking up a patio heater that will allow you to appreciate the fresh Winter air for a little longer.
-Garden lighting can also help add a little brightness to your patio on cloudier days, and may really help you find a new appreciation for your garden at a time where you usually wouldn’t think about it.
+Just because it’s winter doesn’t mean you can’t enjoy your garden!
+During those days that seem magically sunny and frosty yet fresh, spending a little time outside can help clear our minds, so consider picking up a patio heater that will allow you to appreciate the fresh Winter air for a little longer.
+Garden lighting can also help add a little brightness to your patio on cloudier days and may help you find a new appreciation for your garden in a time you usually wouldn’t think about it.